-Distribution of the types of dubious claims
+Distribution of the types of dubious claims (N=435)

 Figure 6 outlines the types of dubious claims fact-checked by Rappler.
-The terms used in the analysis were derived from related literature (e.g., Macaraeg, 2020).
-Majority of these are hoaxes, which are outrageous, fabricated claims that created unnecessary fear or panic by presenting an impending danger, such as an imminent health catastrophe or conspiracy.
-These claims often misinterpreted scientific findings or used extreme scenarios to discourage people from supporting legitimate health policies or scientific evidence.
-By fostering fear and distrust, hoaxes aimed to demonize science, promoted misconceptions, and undermined public health measures.
-Extreme examples of hoaxes included was a supposed "Zombie apocalypse" or vaccine-related genocide.
+The terms used in the analysis are derived from related literature (e.g., Macaraeg, 2020).
+Majority of these are hoaxes, which are outrageous, fabricated claims that create unnecessary fear or panic by presenting an impending danger, such as an imminent health catastrophe or conspiracy.
+These claims often misinterpret scientific findings or use extreme scenarios to discourage people from supporting legitimate health policies or scientific evidence.
+By fostering fear and distrust, hoaxes aim to demonize science, promote misconceptions, and undermine public health measures.
+Extreme examples of hoaxes included is a supposed "Zombie apocalypse" or vaccine-related genocide.
 These outlandish claims were often rooted in anti-vaccination narratives and pandemic denial, all of which were widespread during the pandemic.

-Second was pseudoscience content, which involved promoting incorrect or unverified solutions to health problems.
-These fake solutions lacked scientific evidence and often claimed miraculous cures or treatments that were either ineffective or harmful.
-Pseudoscience may have also arisen from the misinterpretation of research results, presenting dubious claims as fact.
-They typically asserted positive or negative health effects that were not supported by legitimate scientific research, misleading the public and potentially endangering lives.
+Second are pseudoscience content, which involves promoting incorrect or unverified solutions to health problems.
+These fake solutions lack scientific evidence and often claim miraculous cures or treatments that are either ineffective or harmful.
+Synonymous to myths, pseudoscience may also arise from the misinterpretation of research results, presenting dubious claims as fact.
+They typically assert positive or negative health effects that are not supported by legitimate scientific research, misleading the public and potentially endangering lives.
 These claims, while not entirely fabricated like hoaxes, lacked scientific support and capitalized on people's fears and desires for quick solutions during a health crisis.
-The emergence of such scams on social media further pointed to the need for more rigorous health communication and public education efforts.
+The emergence of such scams on social media further points to the need for more rigorous health communication and public education efforts.
+Some examples of these pseudoscience content include the practice of tuob or inhaling steam to "cure" COVID-19 or the belief that onions placed in a room would absorb viruses.

-Third involved dubious claims containing false policies.
-These were announcements or policies supposedly issued by public officials.
+Third involve dubious claims containing false policies.
+These are announcements or policies supposedly issued by public officials.
 These claims may suggest leniency or changes in health measures, such as community quarantine restrictions or reopening plans, causing confusion among the public.
-By spreading inaccurate information, these claims could undermine official health guidelines and hinder efforts to control public health emergencies.
+By spreading inaccurate information, these claims can undermine official health guidelines and hinder efforts to control public health emergencies.

-Fourth were conspiracy theories, which suggested that powerful individuals or groups were intentionally creating crises or health problems so they could sell solutions, such as vaccines or medications, to the public.
-These narratives often painted elites, corporations, or governments as manipulating the public for financial gain, fueling mistrust in health authorities and scientific institutions.
-Staple subjects in these posts included Bill Gates and the vaccine developers Pfizer and Moderna.
+Fourth are conspiracy theories, which suggest that powerful individuals or groups are intentionally creating crises or health problems so they can sell solutions, such as vaccines or medications, to the public.
+These narratives often paint elites, corporations, or governments as manipulating the public for financial gain, fueling mistrust in health authorities and scientific institutions.
+Staple subjects in these posts include Bill Gates and the vaccine developers Pfizer and Moderna.

-Fifth was content containing propaganda.
-In the context of health disinformation, propaganda was used to malign or discredit political candidates, often linking them to mishandling health crises or spreading false narratives about their actions during a pandemic.
+Fifth are content containing propaganda.
+In the context of health disinformation, propaganda is used to malign or discredit political candidates, often linking them to mishandling health crises or spreading false narratives about their actions during a pandemic.
 These claims may exaggerate or fabricate health-related issues to tarnish the reputation of opponents, often for political gain, especially during election periods.
-The number one target of such attacks, as discussed in the succeeding, were former Vice President Leni Robredo and her Angat Buhay program.
+The number one target of such attacks, as discussed in the succeeding, are former Vice President Leni Robredo and her Angat Buhay program.

-Last was scam content.
-These claims were designed to deceive people into purchasing fraudulent products or services, often by using misleading endorsements from well-known figures.
-The goal was to profit from false promises, such as miracle cures or health supplements, without any scientific backing.
-Scams often exploited people's health fears or desires for quick solutions, particularly during crises like the COVID-19 pandemic.
+Last were scam content.
+These claims are designed to deceive people into purchasing fraudulent products or services, often by using misleading endorsements from well-known figures.
+The goal is to profit from false promises, such as miracle cures or health supplements, without any scientific backing.
+Scams often exploit people's health fears or desires for quick solutions, particularly during crises like the COVID-19 pandemic.